space

 Standedge Tunnel

-The light at the end of the tunnel becomes visible an hour before the end is reached.
+The light at the end of the tunnel becomes visible nearly an hour before the end is reached.

 Standedge Tunnel